-Provide foundational training about tribal nations, Indigenous history and culturally respectful communication and explain how to work with tribes which includes how tribal sovereignty functions
+• Provide foundational training about tribal nations, Indigenous history and culturally respectful communication and explain how to work with tribes which includes how tribal sovereign-

-- Examine and assess cultural programs, resources and tools through an Indigenous epistemology in order to begin collecting best practice materials for school districts and communities - Develop culturally and historically accurate SEL learning to schools districts and communities
+• Examine and assess cultural programs, resources and tools through an Indigenous epistemology in order to begin collecting best practice materials for school districts and communities Develop culturally and historically accurate SEL learning to schools districts and communities

-- Create OIE online clearinghouse of information relevant to all stakeholders.
-This may include direct links to testing scores of high-density schools, statewide trainings on Indian Education, culturally responsive tools, Indian Education best practices, cultural humility articles, recommended reading list, curriculum materials, professional development materials, SEL in tribal populations, statewide-family resources for Native families, and how to create land acknowledgements - Learn how to integrate and foster trust in Indigenous modalities of mental health treatment into SEL in Indigenous student high-density school sites.
-This may require hiring a program specialist to OIE for cultural programming and SEL
+• Create OIE online clearinghouse of information relevant to all stakeholders.
+This may include direct links to testing scores of high-density schools, statewide trainings on Indian Education, culturally responsive tools, Indian Education best practices, cultural humility articles, recommended reading list, curriculum materials, professional development materials, SEL in tribal populations, statewide-family resources for Native families, and how to create

+Learn how to integrate and foster trust in Indigenous modalities of mental health treatment into SEL in Indigenous student high-density school sites.
+This may require hiring a program

-- OIE Speakers Bureau for school districts and communities to recommend tribal members who can train on tribal history, traditional art, tribal language, and other tribal specific cultural aspects which should include elders - Work with state Legislature to have tribal specific history taught in classrooms
+• OIE Speakers Bureau for school districts and communities to recommend tribal members who can train on tribal history, traditional art, tribal language, and other tribal specific cultural